d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 </figure>
 <figcaption>Autoreverses makes the animation return to the start after reaching the end</figcaption>

-Compare that to `repeatCount` which can be used to repeat the animation twice (as seen below) or any number of times (you can even use fractional repeat counts like 1.5 to do one and a half animation).
+Compare that to `repeatCount` which can repeat the animation twice (as seen below) or any number of times (you can even use fractional repeat counts like 1.5 to do one and a half animation).
 Once the animation reaches it's final value it immediately jumps back to the initial value and starts over.

 <figure>
 <code>